 First 30% advance payment, the other 70% paid before delivery.

 If it is a big order, we are doing a sight letter of credit.

 We trade through PayPal if we cooperate for the first time.

 Of course, you are welcome to come to the factory for inspection.

 If your motor power is not 380V 50HZ, then it will be a few days later.

-If the goods are in a hurry, we will complete it within the volume week.
+If the goods are in a hurry, we will complete it within 2 weeks.

 We can deliver the goods to Shanghai Port, Ningbo Port, and Yiwu Port.